-The first option is to sell the large home and downsize to a more affordable and more manageable place of residence.
-This choice can have major advantages in later years, especially for those who have large multi-level homes that can be expensive to maintain and where stairs will eventually become difficult to negotiate.
+The first option is to sell the large home and downsize to a more affordable and more manageable place.
+This choice can have major advantages in later years.
+Especially for those who have large multi-level homes that can be expensive to maintain.

 The other option is to renovate to include features such as walk-in bathtubs, shower seats and lever-type door and tap handles, which will make the house more liveable and enjoyable in your later years.